Edit Blog Post

 Complete with a tiled floor (at one point in time).

-down so much that it snapped the rudder off!
+wind so much that it snapped the anchor chain causing it to bob up and down so much that it snapped the rudder off!
 Now the ship was completely helpless!
 She drifted and rolled until she was driven into a reef 750 metres from shore, ripping the entire bottom of the ship out.

 All 37 crew members survived.